dgroomes/gradle-playground/plugin/README.md

 ## Instructions

-* Use Java 11
+1. Use Java 11
     * This is the version that Gradle is executed with.
 Gradle often does not work with the very latest version of Java.
        It's a sure bet that Java 11 will.
-* Have Java 16 installed
+1. Have Java 17 installed
     * This is the version that the project is compiled and run with.
+    * Java 17 is the latest version of Java.
+We want to stay modern if we can!
-* Compile the program's source code with `./gradlew compileJava`
+2. Compile the program's source code:
+    * `./gradlew compileJava`
     * Notice the class files in `build/classes/java/main/`
+3. Build the classpath reference file:
-* Build the classpath file with `./gradlew listDependencies`
+    * `./gradlew listDependencies`
     * Notice the file `build/runtime-dependencies.txt`.
 Thanks Gradle!
+4. Switch to Java 17
+5. Run the program:
+    * `./run.sh`
-* Run the program with `./run.sh`.
-You should see something like this:
+    * You should see something like this:
       ```
       [main] INFO dgroomes.Main - Hello world from the 'main' method!
       ```

 ## Wish List